 Rather than a vague, catchall practice area such as business law, what specific area of business law are you an expert in?
 And what type of cases do you want to work on over the next 2+ years?
 Start there.
 Also, are you going to blog solo or would it be helpful to involve another attorney in your firm?

-2. Create target personas.
+2. Create target personas for your law firm.

 First of all, if you’re marketing to everyone, then you’re marketing to no one.
 The first step in attracting the right visitors to your blog is to create personas for your ideal customer.
 Go beyond why they may need your services, but delve into their demographics, what they care about, their goals and challenges.
 Have fun and get creative.
 Knowing who you’re targeting when you’re writing makes a huge difference in producing effective content.

-3. Develop an editorial calendar.
+3. Outline your law firm’s marketing strategy in an editorial calendar.

 Rather than writing on a whim, think strategically about what questions your new clients ask about in an initial meeting.
 Address those questions in a series of blog posts.
 Try to find out what keywords—how your clients describe their challenges and what they’re searching for—your customers are using and create relevant content around these keywords.
 We often find that there’s a discrepancy between how an attorney describes their practice area and how their clients describe what they need.
 For example, an attorney may describe their practice as “family law” when, in fact, many more people are searching for “divorce attorney.”
 As you expand your blogging efforts, think about the more sophisticated challenges facing your clients and go a step deeper.
 Look for new developments in the space—such as new legislation—and provide your commentary, which will strengthen your positioning as a thought leader.